0-harshit-0/packet-capture/README.md

 # packet capture
 Capture raw packets from layer 3 and above using python.
-For the time being it only works on windows but I will soon update it for other platform as well.
+For the time being it only works on windows and with limited filters but it will soon be updated and for other platform as well.

 ### Installation